RomanVatamaniuk/chs/README.md

 Repository for testing dotcli integration with github

 Does it pulls?
-Yeah it pulls, but does it push
+Yeah it pulls, but does it push?